 SGD Help: Phenotypes

 The Phenotype page presents detailed information about single mutant phenotypes for a particular gene, along with references for each observation.
 This page is accessible from the 'Phenotype' tab of the Locus Summary and is also linked from the Mutant Phenotypes section of the Locus Summary, where the phenotype data are presented in summary form.
-Data are presented in tabular form on the Phenotype page and may continue onto additional pages if the number of phenotypes is greater than 30.
+Data are presented in tabular form on the Phenotype page.

-All of the phenotype data for a particular gene may be downloaded to your computer, as a tab-delimited text file, through the 'Download Data' links near the top and bottom of the page.
+All of the phenotype data for a particular gene may be downloaded to your computer, as a tab-delimited text file, via the 'Download' button below the Annotations table.
 A file containing phenotype data for all genes, 'phenotype_data.tab', is available for download.

 - Mutant phenotype data